-Knowing why people tip can be a powerful tool for a bartender.
+Knowing why people tip can be a powerful tool.

 This article dives into what makes people want to tip.